BurnOutTrader/fund-forge/README.md

 ```
 After running the parsing program copy-paste the generated 'TEST' folder into ff_data_server/data

-## Back Test Accuracy
+## Backtest Accuracy
+Market orders will attempt to use the order book to fill, assuming we get to soak up 100% volume per level, if the book only has 1 level then it will just fill according to order side assuming that we only have best bid or best offer.

+Limit orders will partially fill if we have order books with volume, else they will fully fill at the best bid or offer depending on order side.

+If no order book or quote data is available we will fill all orders at the last price.

-This was tested using only market orders, enter long, enter short, exit long, exit short, however all other orders follow the same logic and should work accurately.
+Accuracy was tested using only market orders, enter long, enter short, exit long, exit short, however all other orders follow the same logic and should work accurately and I will build a test in the future.
-The only thing not built into backtest order matching is TimeInForce, this will be done later.

-Any slight differences in expected values will be due to rounding, I round profit to tick size and calulate by number of ticks, quantity and value per tick, then round to 2 decimal places.
+Any slight differences in expected statistical values will be due to rounding, I round profit to tick size and calulate by number of ticks, quantity and value per tick, then round to 2 decimal places.

-I do this for each position when the position closes or changes open value, not when the stats are calulated.
+I do this for each position when the position closes or changes open value, not when the stats are calculated.

+The alternative would be rounding pnl after we have the total, but this would be less realistic than the current method.

 [Results of testing here](ledger_test/BACK_TEST_ACCURACY_README.md)

 | Metric | Calculated | Provided | Match? |
 |--------|------------|----------|--------|